 Who needs a recreational boat license in British Columbia?

-All operators of a motorized recreational watercraft used on Canadian waters must show proof of competency like the Pleasure Craft Operator Card (PCOC).
-Transport Canada requires a minimum 3 hours of study before you can take the final online exam.
+In order to operate a motorized recreational watercraft on Canadian waters, it is mandatory for all operators to provide proof of their competency, such as the Pleasure Craft Operator Card (PCOC).
+To obtain this card, Transport Canada requires a minimum of 3 hours of study, followed by the final online exam.

 How to get a boat license in BC?